Jean Tatlock: Death

-Events prior

 Tatlock experienced clinical depression, and was being treated at Mount Zion.
 At around 1 pm on January 5, 1944, her father arrived at her apartment at 1405 Montgomery Street.
 When there was no response to his ringing the doorbell, he climbed in through a window.
 He found her dead, lying on a pile of cushions in the bathroom, with her head submerged in the partly filled bathtub.
 There was an unsigned suicide note, which read:

 I am disgusted with everything...
 To those who loved me and helped me, all love and courage.
 I wanted to live and to give and I got paralyzed somehow.
 I tried like hell to understand and couldn't...
 I think I would have been a liability all my life—at least I could take away the burden of a paralyzed soul from a fighting world.

 Her father found her correspondence and sifted through it, burning letters and photographs in the fireplace.
 At 5:10 pm he called the Halstead Funeral Home, who contacted the police.
 The police arrived at 5:30 pm, accompanied by the deputy coroner.
 At the time of her death she was under surveillance by the FBI, and her phone had been tapped, so one of the first people informed about it was FBI director J. Edgar Hoover, via a teletype link.
 The news of her death was reported in Bay Area newspapers.
+Tatlock's father had her remains cremated.

 Washburn cabled Charlotte Serber at Los Alamos.
 As the librarian, Serber had access to the Technical Area and informed her husband, physicist Robert Serber, who then went to inform Oppenheimer.
 When he reached Oppenheimer's office, he found that Oppenheimer already knew.
 The security chief at Los Alamos, Captain Peer de Silva, had received the news through the wiretap and Army Intelligence and had broken it to Oppenheimer.
 Tatlock had introduced Oppenheimer to the poetry of John Donne, and it is widely believed he named the first test of a nuclear weapon "Trinity" in reference to one of Donne's poems, as a tribute to her.
 In 1962, Leslie Groves wrote to Oppenheimer about the origin of the name, and elicited this reply:

 I did suggest it...
 Why I chose the name is not clear, but I know what thoughts were in my mind.
 There is a poem of John Donne, written just before his death, which I know and love.
 From it a quotation: